lepasid/blocklist/README.md

 # Kominfo Blocklist
 Uncensored Kominfo blocklist taken directly from their site
+If you wanna use this data easily, we made an "API", documentation is at [lepasid/kominfod](https://github.com/lepasid/kominfod)

 ## Steps to Update this
 1. Get repo perms
 2. Use Linux